RhysU/ar/README.rst

   The standalone header implementing all algorithms.
 Complete API documentation is available at http://rhysu.github.com/ar.

+*ar6.cpp*
+  A sample program generating data from an AR(6) process specified in section 4.1 of [Beyhaghi2018].
+Try ``./ar6 -b 5000 -t 50000 | cut -f2 |
+  ./arsel`` to see the statistical parameters estimated by ``arsel`` when fed input from a realization of this process.

 *arsel.cpp*
    Given data on standard input, use Burg's method to compute a hierarchy of candidate models and select the best one using CIC.
 Try ``arsel --help`` to